- CitizenLab is a platform enabling citizens and local authorities to co-create their city.

 ‘There are studies that show that when cities engage residents more, then citizens are more likely to support those policy decisions.
 So, in the end, it’s a win-win situation,’ said Coline Cuau, marketing manager at CitizenLab.

 The City Hall representatives can use the platform to consult the opinions of the citizens via polling, surveys, etc. After the poll is made, the startup uses machine-learning algorithms to assist civil servants to easily process thousands of residents’ contributions.
-The platform dashboards can cluster inputs by theme, demographic classification or location by using the Natural Language Processing (NLP).
+The platform dashboards can cluster inputs by theme, demographic classification or location by utilizing Natural Language Processing (NLP) which tends to use text annotation tools to label data.

 Authorities enjoy the CitizenLab platform.